Matho/dockerize-pi-2/Readme.md

 - install Traefik on node2, to be HA, share config via GlusterFS
 - allow 5432 port only for nodes <-> communication
 - ab benchmark testing, how many requests/s it is able to do
-- due to security, rebuild all my rails docker images, fork it from ubuntu 20.04
 - add info about router config (which ports needs to add, if you are behind NAT)
 - do it correctly start everything after reboot?